spglib/spglib/doc/definition.rst

    \boldsymbol{p} = \boldsymbol{O} - \boldsymbol{O}_\mathrm{s}.

-Origin shift **doesn't** move a crystal in Cartesian coordinates, but leaves the crystal fixed and just changes the origin to measure the coordinates of atomic points.
+Origin shift **doesn't** move a crystal in Cartesian coordinates, but just changes the origin to measure the coordinates of atomic points.

 A change of basis is described by the combination of the